trigo-at/deckard-js/README.md

 ## Contributing

 If you'd like to contribute to the design system, we'd love to have your help.
-If you work at trigo, please join the #design-system Slack channel and let us know what you'd like to work on.
+If you work at trigo, please join the #squad-marketing-sales Slack channel and let us know what you'd like to work on.

 For all contributors, please be sure to read the [Contributing](CONTRIBUTING.md) doc.